ABOUT THE CLUB

 "Getting stronger and learning the proper swimming stroke techniques equals a faster, happier swimmer."

 Medina Masters Swim Club is based in Medina, Ohio, and uses the Medina Recreation Center to train.
 The club is a member of the United States Masters Swimming and the Lake Erie Local Masters Swimming Committee.
 Lake Erie masters Swimming is the governing body for Masters Clubs in areas including Cleveland, Akron, Canton and Youngstown.
 Our goal is to encourage and promote physical fitness and health in adults and to provide the opportunity to participate in fitness and/or competitive swimming programs ... and to have a little fun along the way.

 Join Us while we Swim for our Health!

-Stay Active, Feel Good, Swim ON.
+Stay Active, Feel Good,